Preparing for a difficult conversation

 • Will this conversation bring about long-term improvement or only short-term results?

-• Are you thinking about the bigger picture or just this particular situation?
+• Are you thinking about the bigger picture or solely this situation?

 • Will the potential solution energize the other person or drain them?